A new Evolutionary Response to Stress

 - What is the HPA Axis?
 Bobbi’s HPA definition:

-Allostasis is the body adapting to the stressor — integrating the lesson, getting stronger muscles or heart and lung function, etc. However if allostasis becomes an allostatic load because allostasis remained high for too long, it breaks the body down.
-Allostatic load can be from lack of sleep, too much sugar or food in general, too much exercise, an infection, being exposed to a danger, along with all the other stressors people identify as stress.
+Allostatic load can also be from lack of sleep, too much sugar or food in general, too much exercise, an infection, being exposed to a danger, worrying, along with all the other stressors people identify as stress.

 For example if you are dehydrated, your body will reduce urine output and sweating to preserve water, this is allostasis.
 For a short period this will not harm the body, if the dehydration goes on too long the body will start to overheat easily, and be burdened by toxins the kidneys are unable to get rid of due to lack of water.